nygma2004/beca_mqtt/README.md

 And the other side of the board where the RS485 plugs.
 Yellow wires are the data wires, blue are the enable wires:
 ![Wemos side](https://github.com/nygma2004/beca_mqtt/blob/master/board03.jpg)

+## Node-Red
+There is an example Node-Red flow (also shown in the video), which shows how to communicate with the device from Node-Red.
+The flow is in Gitbuh, and also here: https://flows.nodered.org/flow/286a8cea2fbb2a60544f0dd2faefda2a